guyogev/guyogev.github.io/_posts/2019-04-24-continuous-deployment.md

 ### Moving from continuous integration & delivery to continuous deployment

-Once we have automated continuous integration & delivery pipeline, it is a short step to CD.
+Once we have automated a continuous integration & delivery pipeline, it is a short step to CD.
 We just need to expand the pipeline to deploy to prod.

 <p align="center" class="viz-wrapper">